Trequetrum/halogen-sudoku-solver/README.md

   Some numbers for just over 2,000,000 randomly generated puzzles:
   * About 1/5,000 puzzles take over 5,000ms for the norvigBruteForce to solve (One took just under 15minutes!)
   * Removing outliers, norvigBruteForce averages 53ms per puzzle.
-  * The slowest ladderBruteForce puzzle took 4,721 seconds to solve.
+  * The slowest ladderBruteForce puzzle took 9721ms to solve.
   * Removing outliers, ladderBruteForce averages 290ms per puzzle.